AntonioAPDL/antonio-aguirre.github.io/about.md

   Welcome to my academic corner—a space dedicated to my research, teaching, and exploration of Bayesian statistics, machine learning, and more.
 </p>

 I’m Antonio Aguirre, a 4th-year Ph.D. candidate in Statistics at the University of California, Santa Cruz.
-My work centers on creating scalable Bayesian models to analyze phenomena that evolve over time, with a focus on extreme behavior and uncertainty quantification.
-By blending statistical rigor with computational efficiency, I aim to tackle complex problems in environmental science, hydrology, and beyond.
+My work centers on creating scalable Bayesian models to analyze evolving phenomena, focusing on extreme behavior and uncertainty quantification.
+I aim to tackle complex problems in environmental science, hydrology, and beyond by blending statistical rigor with computational efficiency.

 ---